 See what you can eat and drink at Disney’s new Star Wars: Galaxy’s Edge land

-Have you ever wondered it would be like to drink with Han Solo at a “Star Wars” cantina — or try some blue milk on Tatooine?
+Have you ever wondered what it would be like to drink with Han Solo at a “Star Wars” cantina — or try some blue milk on Tatooine?

 Well, Disney heard your thoughts.